Vienna New Year's Concert: Audience and broadcast

+Recent history

 In 2021, the Vienna New Year's Concert took place without an audience, for the first time in the concert's history, because of public-health restrictions during the COVID-19 pandemic.
 The 2022 concert with Daniel Barenboim featured a live audience limited to 1,000 patrons, and the ORF radio transmission on Ö1 featured Eva Teimel as presenter, the first female radio presenter for ORF in the history of the concert.

 The 2023 concert featured the Vienna Girls Choir (Wiener Chormädchen) in its first-ever appearance in the concert, the first female choir ever to participate in the concert.
+The 2025 concert included the "Fernandus-Walzer" of Constanze Geiger, in an orchestration by Wolfgang Dörner, the first music by a female composer ever programmed in the Vienna Philharmonic's New Year's Day concert.

 Commercial recordings

 A commercial recording has been made for every concert from 1987, the more recent being released within a matter of days of the event.

 Decca Records made the first of the live commercial recordings in 1975.
 The 1979 digital recording was the label's first digital LP release, marking Boskovsky's last appearance.
 The recordings made with Maazel in 1980, 1981, 1982 and 1983 did not specify the year on the album cover (opting instead for the titles, New Year's in Vienna, New Year's Concert, Prosit Neujahr! and Wiener Bonbons respectively).
 The 1983 concert also marked the first simultaneous CD release (all the earlier concerts would follow as CD reissues).
 The Karajan recording was similarly undated on the cover, being entitled Neujahrskonzert in Wien.
 Only with the first Abbado concert in 1988 was the year specified, which has been the case on each release thereafter.